 Consolidation.
-In February 2015, the Financial Accounting Standards Board ("FASB") issued new guidance regarding whether a reporting entity should consolidate certain types of legal entities.
+In February 2015, the FASB issued ASU No. 2015-02, "Amendments to the Consolidation Analysis."
+This ASU provides new guidance regarding whether a reporting entity should consolidate certain types of legal entities.
 Among other things, the new guidance modifies the evaluation of whether limited partnerships and similar entities are variable interest entities ("VIEs") or voting interest entities, and also eliminates the presumption that a general partner should consolidate a limited partnership.
 The new guidance also affects the consolidation analysis of reporting entities that are involved with VIEs including those that have fee arrangements and related party relationships.
 The new guidance is effective for the Partnership beginning in Fiscal 2017.
 Early adoption is permitted.
-The Partnership is in the process of assessing the impact on our financial statements, if any, from the adoption of the new guidance.
+The Partnership is in the process of assessing the impact on its financial statements, if any, from the adoption of the new guidance.